Maximilian-Seitz/ExDemonKing/chapters/Chapter_8.md

 > Personal reasons?

 > There's one person in particular, who is the reason.
-> She's been busy for a while, but has now become more bothersome.
+> She's been busy for a while, but has now become more bothersome,
+> saying that you have agreed to continue your work as a scout.
 > It may be best for you to meet her, and make a choice for yourself.
-> I can advise you, but won't force you to rest,
+> I would advise you to rest for longer, but won't force you to do so,
 > now that you are well able to move on your own.

 > There are things I don't have any right to interfere with.